Azure/azure-blueprints/README.md

 * [Template](https://docs.microsoft.com/en-us/rest/api/blueprints/artifacts/createorupdate#templateartifact)

 ### How Parameters work
-Nearly everything can be parameterized.
+Nearly everything in a blueprint definition can be parameterized.
 The only things that can't be parameterized are the `roleDefinitionId` and `policyDefinitionId` in the `rbacAssignment` and `policyAssignment` artifacts respectively.
 Parameters are defined in the main blueprint file and can be referenced in any artifact.

 Here's a simple parameter declaration which is a simplified version from `blueprint.json`: